 No matter what time of year you visit Akureyri, there's always something fun to do.
-Here's a list of the best attractions and most popular things to do in Akureyri, the capital of Northern Iceland.
+Here's a list of the best attractions and most popular things to do in Akureyri, the 'Capital of the North'.

 Akureyri is Iceland's second largest city, after the greater Reykjavík area.
-In fact, you can't really call it a city, as the inhabitants are only around 20 thousand, it is more like a town.
-Akureyri is often branded the 'Capital of North Iceland', while Reykjavík is branded the 'Capital of the South'.
-Between the two cities is about a 5-hour drive.
+'City' may be too generous a term as its inhabitants' number at only 20-thousand, closer to that of a town elsewhere in the world.
+Akureyri is often branded as the 'Capital of the North', while Reykjavík is branded the 'Capital of the South', and they are separated by an approximate 5-hour drive.

-Akureyri is a cute town in itself, with plenty of things to do for such a small place, but it is also the gateway to the spectacular beauty of the north, most notably the area surrounding Lake Mývatn, Dettifoss waterfall, Goðafoss waterfall and Ásbyrgi canyon.
-If you are going to Akureyri, you should spend at least a day in the town itself but then venture out and explore the nearby beautiful locations.
+Akureyri is a charming town in itself, with plenty of things to do for such a small place.
+It is also the gateway to the spectacular beauty of the north, most notably the Mývatn region, Dettifoss waterfall, Goðafoss waterfall and Ásbyrgi canyon.
+If you are going to Akureyri, you should spend at least a day in the town itself but then venture out and explore the nearby breathtaking locations.

-Grímsey marks the northernmost part of Iceland, as it is in Grímsey where the arctic circle runs through.
+Grímsey marks the northernmost part of Iceland and it is here that the Arctic Circle touches Icelandic terrestrial territory.
 It is around 40 km north of Iceland's mainland and less than a 100 people live there.
 To reach it, you can take a 30-minute flight from Akureyri or go on a 3-hour boat journey from Dalvík, that only runs on Mondays, Wednesdays and Fridays.
 Find out more about Grímsey here.

 These turf homes in Akureyri, built in 1865, are some of the best-preserved examples of how Icelanders used to live in ancient times.